Black background with white textured text that reads 'casefile: breach, babe'.

 they knew or should have known:

-• the assigned rep (jess) had a personal/financial tie to him that compromised my file. (if literally any compliance happened)
+⚠️ the assigned rep (jess) had an undisclosed personal/financial tie to him that compromised neutrality.

-• i was mid-delivering a baby (jan 2024), mid-move, and in a documented dv crisis.
+⚠️ i was giving birth (jan 2024), relocating, and in a documented dv crisis.

 and they still:

-• treated me as payor when billing suited them, “non-owner” when disclosure was required.
+🔥 and treated me as a “non-owner” when clarity was required.

-translation: conflict concealment + servicing interference + negligent retention = ongoing breach.
+conflict concealment + servicing interference + negligent supervision/retention = ongoing breach. 🧨

 ✖ the receipts they already know about (no spoilers)